alceballosa/cw_onehealth_protocols/README.md

 The protocols have been tested with Miniconda 3 in Ubuntu 20.04 and CentOS 7.5.

-All tasks should be carried inside a folder carried local or outside of the repo's folder to avoid cluttering it with unnecessary files.
+All tasks should be carried inside a folder called "local" or outside of the repo's folder to avoid cluttering it with unnecessary files.

 ### Installing Miniconda 3 (Bash):